 Old Prairie Sentinel Distillery in Lacombe uses Alberta based ingredients to create premium quality spirits in small batches.
 They specialize in flavoured gin and vodkas (our favourite is the prairie berry dry gin).

-You can also look forward to Stone Heart Distillery opening in Lacombe in winter 2018.
+You can also look forward to Stone Heart Distillery opening their tasting room in 2020 in Lacombe.

 Canada’s First Kombucha Taproom